Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up. Galatians 6:9

 But the whole assembly talked about stoning them. (verse 10)

-You may discover that when you choose to step out in faith, even God’s own people sometimes turn on you in fear.
+Dear one, when you choose to step out in faith, you may discover that even God’s own people sometimes turn on you in fear.
 Unfortunately, you can’t follow Jesus and follow the crowd.
 But you can rest in this eternal promise: when you stand for Jesus, He will fight for you.

 Then the glory of the Lord appeared at the tent of meeting to all the Israelites. (verse 10)

-Dear one, how long will our generation persist in its unbelief?
+Beloved, how long will our generation persist in its unbelief?
 How long will we, the children of God, allow what’s popular to dictate our actions instead of the Word of the Lord?
-Like the Israelites, our disregard for His Word will bring repercussions.
+Like the Israelites, our disregard for His Word will bring consequences.

 Moses interceded on behalf of the people and God agreed not to destroy them, but their disobedience was not without consequence.